Lexxeous/technical_references/Protocols/HTTP/HTTP Management.md

 * [typhoeus](https://github.com/typhoeus/typhoeus)

-For more information visit the site(s):
+For more information regarding HTTP with RoR, visit the site(s):

 * [The Ultimate Guide to HTTP Requests in Ruby by Jesus Castello](https://www.rubyguides.com/2018/08/ruby-http-request/?tl_inbound=1&tl_target_all=1&tl_form_type=1&tl_period_type=3)